KerstinJantke/ConsTarget/README.md

 Please using the following citation to cite the _ConsTarget R_ package in publications:

 Jantke, K., Kuempel, C.D., McGowan, J., Chauvenet, A.L.M., Possingham, H.P., 2018.
-ConsTarget: Calculate Conservation Target Achievement.
+ConsTarget: Calculate Representation Target Achievement In Conservation Areas.
 R package version 0.1.
 Available at: https://github.com/KerstinJantke/ConsTarget

 ## Usage

-Here we will provide a short example showing how the _ConsTarget R_ package can be used to calculate conservation target achievement.
+Here we will provide a short example showing how the _ConsTarget R_ package can be used to calculate representation target achievement.
 First, we will load the _ConsTarget R_ package.

 ```{r}
 # load package